michaniets/french-childes/README.md

 Minimal: using a sample of concatenated French CHILDES projects

-> python3 childes.py french-sample.cha --html_dir chifr --server_url "https://141.58.164.21/chifr" --pos_utterance 'VER|AUX' --language french
+> python3 childes.py french-sample.cha --html_dir chifr --server_url "https://141.58.164.21/chifr" --pos_utterance 'VER|AUX'

 Tagged with parameters for spoken French (from the PERCEO project, see [Helmut Schmid's TreeTagger website](https://www.cis.uni-muenchen.de/~schmid/tools/TreeTagger/)).
 `--pos_utterance <regex>` prints the utterance _only_ in matching rows with verbs.

-> python3 childes.py french-sample.cha --pos_utterance 'VER|AUX' --language french -p perceo-spoken-french-utf.par
+> python3 childes.py french-sample.cha --pos_utterance 'VER|AUX' -p perceo-spoken-french-utf.par

 Same, with option to preserve the string with the tagged utterance:

-> python3 childes.py french-sample.cha --pos_utterance 'VER|AUX' --language french -p perceo-spoken-french-utf.par --utt_tagged
+> python3 childes.py french-sample.cha --pos_utterance 'VER|AUX' -p perceo-spoken-french-utf.par --utt_tagged

 Tagging and dependency parsing with UDPipe. `--api_model french` will use UDPipe's default French model.
 Any specific model name can be given (see UDPipe documentation).

-> python3 childes.py french-sample.cha --pos_utterance 'VER|AUX' --language french -p perceo-spoken-french-utf.par --api_model french
+> python3 childes.py french-sample.cha --pos_utterance 'VER|AUX' -p perceo-spoken-french-utf.par --api_model french

 As of version 3.0, the script handles temporary file internally.
 Option `--write_conllu` will output a CoNLL-U version of the file.